Rock Island, IL

 After the mid-term grades came in, about 70% of the students had effectively declared their intentions to take that victory lap.
 Reading the assignments, coming to class, paying attention, and taking notes had, apparently, been regarded as optional—the warnings on the syllabus (also unread) notwithstanding.

-All the people failing were seniors except one, whom I’ll call “Rob.”
+All the seniors were failing except one, whom I’ll call “Rob.”
 Rob had made the highest mark on the mid-term examination.
 He was what we call a “non-traditional” student.
 He was probably not quite twice the age of the other students and had returned to school to complete his last nine or so credits.
 He was intelligent, well-read, thoughtful, and attentive.
 In fine, he was a grown-up, a man who understood, as many of his classmates apparently did not, that no one owed him a diploma.
 Rob was also ready for an argument, but in a useful and constructive way.
 If it weren’t for him, I too might have stopped attending my own class for long stretches at a time.
 He was a godsend.
 He and I disagreed on almost everything, but we also liked one another a great deal—or I, at least, liked him a great deal.

 In the eighth week of the class, as I recall, I reminded the students that although some of them were no closer to graduating, all of them, myself included, were eight weeks closer to being dead.
 “You might not have much time,” I told them, “to learn an ancient language, so get started.
 And read the Bible while you’re at it.
 You can’t call yourself educated if you don’t know the Bible.”